kubic71/mff/2021-zs/stat_nlp/hw_1/language_smoothing.md

 Test cross-entropy: 5.240459086269674
 ```

+We can see, that the test cross-entropy is now much lower and much closer to the entropy we got in the part 1 of this assignment.

 ## Boosting/Discounting $l_3$

 ### Boosting $l_3$

+In this experiment, we gradually increase the proportion of the trigram lambda $l_3$

 |$l_3$ boost factor| cross entropy (English) | cross entropy (Czech)|
 |-|-|-|